Skip to Content

 Audiology Expert

-Updated and medically reviewed: 1st October 2025 in: Hearing Loss Awareness
+Updated and medically reviewed: 15th January 2026 in: Hearing Loss Awareness

-UK Hearing Loss Statistics 2025
+UK Hearing Loss and Hearing Aids Statistics for 2026

-UK Hearing Loss Statistics for 2025
+UK Hearing Loss Statistics for 2026

 Overview of UK Hearing Loss and Hearing Aids Statistics

-Trouble hearing conversations? | Hearing Loss in the UK | Types of hearing loss | Economic impact of hearing loss | Key organisations and resources
+Overview | Hearing Loss in the UK | Types of hearing loss | Tinnitus stats | The age factor | Impact on quality of life | Dementia risk | Key organisations and resources

-Hearing loss is a common issue in the UK
+Hearing loss is common in the UK

-Hearing loss classification
+Hearing loss classification and economic impact

 Hearing Loss in the UK and what you need to know

-The relationship between hearing loss and tinnitus is complex.
-Many individuals experience both conditions simultaneously, with tinnitus sometimes being the first indication of underlying hearing damage.
+The relationship between hearing loss and tinnitus is a complex one.
+Many experience both conditions at the same time, with tinnitus sometimes being the first indication of underlying hearing damage.
+This can ultimately strengthen feelings of isolation and frustration, making early intervention and support important.

 These age-related figures are expected to remain stable, but with an ageing population, the numbers may rise over time.
 By 2031, it is estimated that 14.5 million people, approximately 20% of the UK population, will have hearing loss.

-• Impact on quality of life:
+Impact on quality of life:

-• Children: Approximately 50,000 children in the UK have hearing loss.
+Approximately 50,000 children in the UK have hearing loss.
 Around half are born with it, whilst the other half lose their hearing during childhood.
-This represents a significant population requiring specialist support and early intervention.
+In fact, 1 to 2 babies in every 1,000 are born with permanent hearing loss in either one or both ears.
+This signifies an important population requiring specialist support and early intervention.

-Dementia: There is a well-established link between hearing loss and dementia risk.
-Research has shown that mild hearing loss doubles the risk of developing dementia, moderate hearing loss leads to three times the risk, and severe hearing loss increases the risk five times
+There is a well-established link between hearing loss and dementia risk.
+Research has shown that mild hearing loss doubles the risk of developing dementia, moderate hearing loss leads to three times the risk, and severe hearing loss increases the risk five times over.

 Hearing loss is associated with increased dementia risk for several reasons.
 Untreated hearing loss can result in social isolation, which has been shown to increase the likelihood of developing dementia.
+The extra mental effort required to process sounds with impaired hearing may contribute to cognitive decline.

 What percentage of individuals with hearing loss feel like it impacts their everyday life?